 So, what about dealing with the effects of sea-sickness or motion sickness?
 Some people find that relatively simple solutions can help them.
 For example, making sure there is fresh air coming into the car can be useful, as can sitting in the front sea or trying to go to sleep.
 Staying near the middle of boats, where it is more stable, can also be a good idea.

 However, these solutions aren’t enough for everyone so you might like to also consider some other options for treating motion sickness.
 For instance, there are pressure bracelets available that some people find useful.
-Alternatively, there are some very good anti-seasickness tablets available that could make a big difference to how you travel.
-Ginger tablets are thought to be useful, but if this is not an option for you then the two main types of medicated tablet are hyoscine and promethazine.
+There is also new technology out in the form of head worn computer devices that give the wearer a digital image of the horizon.
+Alternatively, there are some very good anti-seasickness tablets available that could make a big difference to how you travel, the two main types of medicated tablet are hyoscine and promethazine.

 These can both be very effective, but it is worth noting that promethazine has less sedative in it than hyoscine so you might like to take this into consideration when deciding which option to go for.
 If you decide to take hyoscine, this will either be in the form of a patch or tablets that you should take prior to the start of the journey.
 Promethazine also requires you to take tablets before your journey begins so that it can be as effective as possible.